KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 ## Can I change the hostname of my device?

+>**Note**: Hostnames must be under 20 characters due to a limitation with Distrobox containers.

 Edit the `/etc/hostname` file with a new hostname, save it, and reboot.

 ```